 Coronaviruses are a large family of viruses that usually cause only mild respiratory diseases such as the common cold.
-COVID-19 is a more serious strain of coronavirus that spreads and infects people easily.
+SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus-2), the virus that causes COVID-19, is a more serious strain of coronavirus that spreads and infects people easily.
 Most children who have had COVID-19 have not gotten very sick.

 How COVID-19 is Spread to Others

-The virus that causes COVID-19 is being passed from person to person through respiratory secretions – droplets of fluid that are coughed or sneezed into the air.
+The virus that causes COVID-19 can pass from person to person through droplets of fluid that are coughed or sneezed into the air.
 Experts think that the virus can also be spread by touching surfaces that have the virus on them.
-For example, if you touch a doorknob or other surface that an infected person has touched or sneezed or coughed on then you touch your face, you could pick up the virus.
+For example, if you touch a doorknob or other surface that an infected person has touched or sneezed or coughed on and then you touch your face, you could pick up the virus.

 Signs and Symptoms of COVID-19